Zombie Film, Literature, and Criticism

 B) Offer a brief analysis of the famous eye-ball scene in Fulci’s Zombie 2.

-For a potential essay topic, you can writ2.5-3 double-spaced pages on one of the following two films.
+For a potential essay topic, you can write 2.5-3 double-spaced pages on one of the following two films.
 Make use of the critical texts in your essay:

 OR